ganeti/ganeti/doc/index.rst

 Installing Ganeti
 +++++++++++++++++

-There are a few resources you can use to install and/or upgrade Ganeti:
+Use the following resources to install and/or upgrade Ganeti:

 - :doc:`install`: Comprehensive instructions for installing Ganeti.
 - :doc:`install-quick`: A shortened installation guide for the experienced Ganeti user.
-- :doc:`upgrade`: Instructions for upgrading an existing installation to the latest version of Ganeti.
+- :doc:`upgrade`: Instructions for upgrading an existing Ganeti installation to the latest version.

 Using Ganeti
 ++++++++++++

 The following resources provide guidance on how to use Ganeti:

-- :doc:`admin`: Information about how to manage a Ganeti cluster after it is installed (including management of nodes, instances, and information about the tools and the monitoring agent).
+- :doc:`admin`: Information about how to manage a Ganeti cluster after it is installed (including management of nodes and instances, and information about Ganeti's tools and monitoring agent).
-- :doc:`walkthrough`: A more example-oriented guide to Ganeti.
+- :doc:`walkthrough`: An example-oriented guide to Ganeti.
 - :doc:`manpages`: Descriptions of the various tools that are part of Ganeti.
 - :doc:`security`: A description of the security model underlying a Ganeti cluster.
-- :doc:`hooks`: Information on hooking scripts, which extend Ganeti functionalities by automatically activating when certain events happen.
+- :doc:`hooks`: Information on hooking scripts, which extend Ganeti functionalities by automatically activating when certain events occur.
-- :doc:`iallocator`: Description of the API for external tools which can allocate instances either manually or automatically.
+- :doc:`iallocator`: Description of the API for external tools, which can allocate instances either manually or automatically.
-- :doc:`rapi`: Details the Ganeti remote API, which allows programmatic access to most of the functionalities of Ganeti.
+- :doc:`rapi`: Description of the Ganeti remote API, which allows programmatic access to most of the functionalities of Ganeti.
-- :doc:`ovfconverter`: Provides compatibility with the standard OVF virtual machine interchange format.
+- :doc:`ovfconverter`: Description of a tool that provides compatibility with the standard OVF virtual machine interchange format.
-- :doc:`virtual-cluster`: Describes how to use virtual cluster support, which is utilized mainly for testing reasons.
+- :doc:`virtual-cluster`: Explanation of how to use virtual cluster support, which is utilized mainly for testing reasons.

-A few functionalities are explicitly targeted for big installations, in which multiple clusters are present.
+Some features are explicitly targeted for large Ganeti installations, in which multiple clusters are present:

 - :doc:`cluster-merge`: Describes a tool for merging two existing clusters.
 - :doc:`move-instance`: Describes how to move instances between clusters.